MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 Defender for Cloud Apps lets you automatically apply sensitivity labels from Microsoft Purview Information Protection.
 These labels will be applied to files as a file policy governance action, and depending on the label configuration, can apply encryption for additional protection.

 For more information, see [Apply Microsoft Purview Information Protection labels automatically](/defender-cloud-apps/use-case-information-protection).

-## Protect your data
-After applying sensitivity labels and identifying files with sensitive information, you'll want to take action on the files to protect them.
-Actions include, but are not limited to, Microsoft Purview Information Protection native controls, API provided actions, and real-time monitoring.
-The kind of governance you can apply depends on the type of policy you are configuring.

-You can apply file governance actions which uses cloud app provider's API and our native integrations to secure files.
-You can also use session policy controls which uses reverse proxy capabilities to protect files.

-For more information see, [File governance actions](/defender-cloud-apps/governance-actions#file-governance-actions) and [Session policies](/defender-cloud-apps/session-policy-aad).

 ## Extend DLP policies to SaaS apps